-^{} A full discussion of our use of non-U.S. generally accepted accounting principles measures to provide a baseline for evaluating and comparing our operating results, and a reconciliation of Adjusted EBITDA to net income can be found in Item 7 of the Company's Annual Report on Form 10K for the fiscal year ended December 31, 2020.
+\ A full discussion of our use of non-U.S. generally accepted accounting principles measures to provide a baseline for evaluating and comparing our operating results, and a reconciliation of Adjusted EBITDA to net income can be found in Item 7 of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021.

-Proposal 1 - Election of Class III Directors
+Proposal 1 - Election of Class I Directors

-The nominees for election as Class III Directors at the 2021 annual meeting are described below.
-The Board has nominated each of the candidates for election.
-If elected, each of the nominees is expected to serve for a three-year term expiring at the annual meeting of stockholders of the Company in 2024 and until their respective successors have been elected and qualified.
+The nominees for election as Class I Directors at the 2022 annual meeting are described below, each of whom has been nominated by the Board.
+If elected, each of the nominees is expected to serve for a three-year term expiring at the annual meeting of stockholders of the Company in 2025 and until their respective successors have been elected and qualified.

-The Board of Directors recommends a vote FOR the Company's nominees for Class III Directors.
+The Board of Directors recommends a vote FOR the Company's nominees for Class I Directors.

-Our Board of Directors is divided into three classes, with each class serving a consecutive three-year term.
-The term of the current Class III Directors will expire on the date of the 2021 annual meeting, subject to the election and qualification of their respective successors.
+Our Board of Directors is divided into three classes, with each class serving a consecutive threeyear term.
+The term of the current Class I Directors will expire on the date of the 2022 annual meeting, subject to the election and qualification of their respective successors.
 The Board of Directors expects that each of the nominees will be available for election as a director.
 However, if by reason of an unexpected occurrence, one or more of the nominees is not available for election, the persons named in the form of proxy have advised that they will vote for such substitute nominees as the Board of Directors may nominate.

-In selecting director candidates, the Nominating and Corporate Governance Committee considers whether the candidates possess the required skill sets and fulfill the qualification requirements of directors approved by the Board of Directors, including integrity, objectivity, sound judgment, leadership, and diversity in all aspects of that term, including differences of perspective, professional experience, education, skills, and other individual qualities, such as gender, race, and ethnicity.
+In selecting director candidates, the Nominating and Corporate Governance Committee considers whether the candidates possess the required skill sets and fulfill the qualification requirements of directors approved by the Board of Directors, including integrity, objectivity, sound judgment, leadership, courage, and diversity in all aspects of that term, including differences of perspective, professional experience, education, skills, and other individual qualities, such as gender, race and ethnicity, and sexual orientation.